scorpido74/azure-docs.nl-nl/articles/iot-central/preview/howto-use-app-templates.md

 ---
-title: Een Azure IoT Central-toepassing exporteren | Microsoft Docs
+title: Export an Azure IoT Central application | Microsoft Docs
-description: Als oplossings beheerder wilt u een toepassings sjabloon exporteren zodat deze opnieuw kan worden gebruikt.
+description: As a solution manager, I want to export an application template to be able to reuse it.
 author: dominicbetts
 ms.author: dobett
 ms.date: 10/17/2019